encode/django-rest-framework/docs/topics/browsable-api.md

         <link rel="stylesheet" href="/path/to/my/bootstrap.css" type="text/css">
     {% endblock %}

-A suitable replacement theme can be generated using Bootstrap's [Customize Tool](http://twitter.github.com/bootstrap/customize.html#variables).
-Also, there are pre-made themes available at [Bootswatch](http://bootswatch.com/), which are even hosted by [Bootstrap CDN](http://www.bootstrapcdn.com/).
+A suitable replacement theme can be generated using Bootstrap's [Customize Tool][bcustomize].
+Also, there are pre-made themes available at [Bootswatch][bswatch].
 To use any of the Bootswatch themes, simply download the theme's `bootstrap.min.css` file, add it to your project, and replace the default one as described above.

 You can also change the navbar variant, which by default is `navbar-inverse`, using the `bootstrap_navbar_variant` block.
 The empty `{% block bootstrap_navbar_variant %}{% endblock %}` will use the original Bootstrap navbar style.